Banaanae/ahk-minify/README.md

 # ahk-minify

-An AutoHotKey Minifier/Uglifier wrote in AutoHotKey
+An AutoHotKey Minifier/Uglifier wrote in ~~AutoHotKey~~ Javascript

+Writing in javascript because debugging ahk regex is a pain, will work on a simulation solution soon

 Works using RegEx so it has the added benefit of easily being ported to other languages.